We will implement a task graph using Callable tasks, Future values, and an executor service style thread pool.

 Read about race conditions and synchronization from the following two Java references.

-Read the first two sections (pages 93 - 98) from the following chapter about thread synchronization from this operating systems textbook.
+Read Sections 4.1 and 4.2 (pages 93 - 98) about thread synchronization from this operating systems textbook.

 Here are code examples that demonstrate race conditions and synchronization.